“Everybody on the fucking planet has an opinion.”

 “A lot of these were real issues by real people with good, honest intentions.
 Even people who were totally right about what they were arguing about.
 You know, a poor black kid goes missing, they aren’t going to get anywhere close to the same amount of media attention as their wealthy white counterpart, and that’s fucked.
 It’s good that people point that out, they should.
 But at a certain point — and I’m not going to pretend that I know exactly when that is — when you get thousands upon thousands of people ganging up to take a tragedy and the struggles of real people as allegories in order to make the same exact political or moral point, that’s fucked too.
 Less so for people like that with legitimate points, but… dirt like Ramey, fuck them hard.
 Individual lives aren’t toys for people to play dress up with.”

 Although I didn’t press him for clarification, Ranch here was almost assuredly referring to Michael Ramey, author of Wind Exhaustion.
 The novel, which was a New York Times bestseller for five consecutive weeks, was heavily criticized for romanticization of abuse, rampant ableism, and the inclusion of a character that many saw as a very obviously fictionalized version of Melly Williams.
-Although said character appeared only in a flashback immediately before the end of the novel, the backlash was grievous enough to force Ramey’s publisher to apologize on his behalf.
+Although said character appeared only in a flashback immediately before the end of the book, the backlash was grievous enough to force Ramey’s publisher to apologize on his behalf.

 “It’s not just that people agreed and liked and nodded along.
 They made their own videos, their own blogposts, their own additions.
 Everybody needed to talk.
 And nobody — nobody — wanted to just shut the fuck up and say, hey, maybe I don’t have something to add here.
 And I’m no exception to that.
 Screeching about how horrible the media is for not shutting up about X is still not shutting up about X. There were a lot of people that screamed in exactly the way I was when I wrote that.
 I just screamed the loudest.”